 - Teaching

 - Sports scientist

 - Physiotherapist

 - Sports coach

 - Sports development officer

 - Fitness instructor and personal trainer

 - Sports psychologist

 - Sports analyst

 - Sports journalist

 - Sports masseuse

-CORE PHYSICAL EDUCATION CURRICULUM PATHWAY AT OUTWOOD ACADEMY EASINGWOLD
+CORE PHYSICAL EDUCATION CURRICULUM PATHWAY AT OUTWOOD ACADEMY FOXHILLS

-All students will participate in weekly core PE lessons in years 7, 8, 9, 10 and 11 and be provided with an effort grade during the 6 assessment windows.
-Those students opting for an exam subject within Physical Education will follow the specification of their qualification at our academy, we offer Cambridge National Sports Studies at Key Stage 4 and AQA A LEVEL PE at Key Stage 5.Details of this course overview can be found on our website below is the overview for our core PE provision.
+All students will participate in weekly core PE lessons in Years 7, 8, 9, 10 and 11 and be provided with an effort grade during the 6 assessment windows.
+Those students opting for an exam subject within Physical Education will follow the specification of their qualification, at our academy we offer courses in OCR Level 1/2Cambridge National Certificate in both Sports Studies and Health and Social Care.
+Details of this course overview can be found on our website below is the overview for our core PE provision.